mhhf/solidity-dynamicDeploy/README.md

   This is a **Proof of Concept**.
 Currently only briefly tested on ethereumjs-vm.

-  Goal was to come up with a solution to let contracts dynamicly create other contracts from a buffer.
-This allowes the possibility to let contracts deploy contracts, which weren't present at compile time, but given dynamically in another process.
+  Goal was to come up with a solution to let contracts dynamically create other contracts from a buffer.
+This allows the possibility to let contracts deploy contracts, which weren't present at compile time, but given dynamically in another process.

 ## Usage

-  1. Deploy the dynamic deployer contract:
+  1. Deploy the dynamic deploy contract:
     `0x601480600b6000396000f33680600060003760006000f060005260206000f3`

-  2. call it with the contract you want to be deployed out of solidity and recieve the new address of the contract.
+  2. call it with the contract you want to be deployed out of solidity and receive the new address of the contract.

 ### Example